-The Arctic expedition season is fast approaching and many people are wondering, do I go to the North of the planet, or should I wait to go South?
+The expedition season is fast approaching and many people are wondering, do I go to the North of the planet in the Arcticor should I wait to go South to Antarctica?
 We’ve had the privilege of traveling to both poles and found both to be amazing adventures.

 We’ve taken away memories to last a lifetime and we must admit, we loved both the Arctic and Antarctica equally.
 But there are a lot of differences between the two destinations and to help you with your decision, we thought we’d showcase the similarities and differences between the two final frontiers on earth.